-A business may do business in several states (depending on how the state views the business), and usually, the business is formally registered in the state, or in multiple states.
-If your business is formally registered in several states, you will probably have to pay franchise taxes in several states, if you do business in those states.
+A business may do business in several states (depending on how the state views the business).
+Usually, the business is formally registered in one or multiple states.
+If your business is formally registered in several states or does business in multiple states, you will probably have to pay franchise taxes in each of them.